runapp/simple-ss-manager-manager/readme.md

 # simple-ss-manager-manager
 Simple wrapper for ss-manager; auto reload configure; a tiny handmake managing shell.

-Targeting for auto startup ss-manager as well as reloading all configurations in `~/.shadowsocks`, and remove the need of `nc` with `-Uu` support.
+Targeting for auto startup ss-manager as well as reloading all configurations in `/root/.shadowsocks`, and get rid of requirements of `nc` with `-Uu` support.

 ### Deployment